 Hormonal acne is a sweeping term often used to describe acne that is difficult to treat, cystic in nature, or has a connection to someone’s menstrual cycle.
 But certified “hormone whisperer,” HHC, and AADP Alisa Vitti says, “Noticing when you get acne is a crucial tool for preventing breakouts.
 Is it before your period or when you’re ovulating?
 All acne is hormonal, but some are more integrally linked to our hormone cycle and can illustrate key imbalances.”

-In most people with acne, there are multiple factors that add up to the symptoms of the disease.
+In many people with acne, there are multiple factors that add up to the symptoms of the disease.
 “In one person,” explains Sarah Villafranco, the founder of Osmia Organics and former emergency physician, “the culprits may be stress, diet, and bacterial colonization with Propionibacterium acnes.
 In another person, symptoms may be caused by a genetic predisposition to increased sebum production and thickened hair follicles.
-And in yet another case, acne could be due to a hyperandrogenic state (increased circulating testosterone) like polycystic ovarian disease or hypothyroidism—these are the cases in which it’s most important to check hormone levels and make any necessary adjustments.
+And in yet another case, acne could be due to a hyperandrogenic state (increased circulating testosterone) like polycystic ovarian disease or hypothyroidism—these are the cases in which it’s most important to check hormone levels and make any necessary adjustments."

-Keep reading to find out how best to sync up your skincare with your menstrual cycle.”
+Keep reading to find out how best to sync up your skincare with your menstrual cycle.

 How to Manage It

 “Regarding management of acne, it’s a changing landscape, and there is a broad spectrum of treatments,” says Villafranco.
 “For years, dermatologists have used fairly aggressive medications like benzoyl peroxide and salicylic acid in combination with either topical or oral antibiotics.
 The idea was to decrease inflammation and get rid of acne-causing bacteria, and it worked for some, but many people found that their skin responded by creating more sebum, resulting in more breakouts.”
-Oral contraceptives are still a mainstream treatment and have a reasonable success rate, albeit with some more serious risks like blood clots or certain types of cancer.
+Oral contraceptives are still a mainstream treatment and have a reasonable success rate, albeit with some potentially more serious risks like blood clots or certain types of cancer.
 Vitti notes the pill works by “suppressing your endocrine system and the natural flow of your body’s own hormones.”

 The shocking thing, though, is how rarely we start with the basics: What are you eating?
 How do manage stress?
 What skincare products are you using, and how?
 “It’s amazing how many women are able to heal hormonal breakouts by utilizing a non-inflammatory diet, managing stress more successfully, and using simple, clean skin products that don’t pull too much oil from the skin,” says Villafranco.
 “It may take four months instead of four weeks, but using natural ingredients combined with the right diet and supplements (evening primrose oil can be incredibly effective for menstrual acne), and proper medical care for any underlying conditions, this softer, more natural approach to treating acne can have a profound effect.
 In fact, there’s a growing population of patients out there who have tried much of what conventional dermatology has to offer over the course of decades without lasting success.
 Only when they address the problem with their whole health in mind do they finally see their skin (and their confidence) begin to heal.”